 In 2017, legal giant Norton Rose Fulbright established a legal process hub in Newcastle to deliver legal process efficiencies, trial the use of new innovative legal technology, and collect and analyse data for research for the benefit of clients and the firm.
 The team will grow to 100 and recruits from the local ecosystem and universities.

-- There are over 250 legal firms with a head office in North East England, with almost 100 of these in Newcastle upon Tyne (Source: Nigel Wright, Research, July 2016)
+- More than 100 legal firms call the Newcastle home.
+Companies include Womble Bond Dickinson, Clifford Chance, WardHadaway and Norton Rose Fulbright.
+There are over 250 legal firms with a head office in North East England.
+(Source: Nigel Wright, Research, July 2016)